The Development Step Process

 Deliverable: One or more

-technical study reports are created which typically summarizes study findings and attempts
+technical study reports are created which typically summarizes study findings and a

 Proto / Alpha Proto)